Liechtenstein in World War II: Pre-war challenges

 Four major political figures in Liechtenstein in 1938.
 From left; Alois Vogt, Otto Schaedler, Josef Hoop and Ludwig Marxer.

 Like most other countries at the time, Liechtenstein was subject to a rise in unemployment, decline in agriculture and collapse in industry as a result of the Great Depression starting from 1929.
-Throughout the 1930s the country was dominated by the Progressive Citizens' Party, including prime minister Josef Hoop, who had been in office since 1928.
+Throughout the 1930s the country was dominated by the Progressive Citizens' Party (FBP), led by prime minister Josef Hoop, who had been in office since 1928.
 Starting from 1933, Liechtenstein was faced with external and internal challenges from Nazi elements, notably the Rotter kidnapping and 1937 Liechtenstein spy affair.
-It also saw the rise of authoritarian elements within the country, primarily the Liechtenstein Homeland Service, which moved towards that of Nazism shortly after its founding in 1933, and then merged with the Christian-Social People's Party in 1936 to form the Patriotic Union.
-On 30 March 1938, in the wake of the Anschluss of Austria and under the initiative of Franz Joseph II, the Progressive Citizens' Party and opposition Patriotic Union formed a coalition government.
-In the subsequent 1939 Liechtenstein general election the two parties assigned a roughly equal number of seats in the Landtag.
+It also saw the rise of authoritarian elements within the country, primarily the Liechtenstein Homeland Service, which moved towards that of Nazism shortly after its founding in 1933, and then merged with the Christian-Social People's Party in 1936 to form the Patriotic Union (VU).
+On 30 March 1938, in the wake of the Anschluss of Austria and under the initiative of Franz Joseph II, the FBP and opposition VU (led by Otto Schaedler) formed a coalition government.
+In the subsequent 1939 general election the two parties assigned a roughly equal number of seats in the Landtag.

 Franz Joseph II (centre) outside the Reich Chancellery in Berlin on 2 March 1939.